-The guide is intended to be easy to follow and is in eight sections which you can download individually here.
+The guide is intended to be easy to follow and is in eight sections.
+The guide is now available to two formats.

 Action – This section looks at taking action as the driving force for the Local Conversation.
 It explores the different forms of action that may be required to make progress.

 LC Practice Guide Action

 Approach – This section looks at the methods you can use when working with local groups of residents in order to arrive and achieve a local vision.